The Slippery When Wet Road Sign

 Driving Safe in Any Weather

 Even if you’re driving in the rain or snow, you can practice a few smart habits to keep you safe.
-Stay alert and aware at all times and look for the slippery when wet road sign while you drive so you’ll remember the most dangerous spots when it’s raining or snowing.
+Stay alert at all times and look for the slippery when wet road sign while you drive so you’ll remember the most dangerous spots when it’s raining or snowing.

 If you have received an auto insurance rate increase, a traffic ticket, or need to take a court-ordered defensive driving course, visit our website or contact us today to learn more about how we can help.